Who knew homemade French bread could be so easy?! Skip the bakery and learn how to make your own crusty French bread loaves at home.

 - In a small bowl, combine the warm water, yeast and sugar.
 Let sit for 5 minutes, or until it has begin to foam.

-- To a mixer bowl, add oil, salt, and 2 cups flour.
+- Add the yeast mixture to a mixer bowl then add in the oil, salt, and 2 cups flour.
 Using the paddle attachment, blend until mixed well.

 - Stir in enough remaining flour to form a stiff dough.